FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 This has several implications:
 - Subvolume management is considered to be easier as the effective layout is more directly visible.
 - All subvolumes need to be mounted manually (or via fstab) to the desired location
-- Each subvolume can be mounted with some options being different, but all options must always be explicitely stated.
+- Each subvolume can be mounted with some options being different, but all options must always be explicitly stated.
-- Everthing in the volume that is **not** beneath a mounted subvolume is inaccessible.
+- Everything in the volume that is **not** beneath a mounted subvolume is inaccessible.
 This can be beneficial for security/snapshots

 ---
 **Nested**: Here we have subvolumes located anywhere in the file hierarchy.
 Typically in their desired locations, where they'd be typically mounted in the flat schema.\